-Pets are fun at home and at school, but they also come with a lot of responsibility!
+A Pets Theme is fun!
+Also, pets are fun at home and at school, but they also come with a lot of responsibility!
+Take your preschoolers love and fascination of pets as an opportunity to teach!

 Materials Needed: Precut shapes in different colors, googly eyes, glue, construction paper